-The United States is in the middle of an addiction epidemic: more people died from a drug overdose than from car accidents in 2015, and nearly 88,000 people died from alcohol-related causes that same year.
-Only about 10% of those diagnosed with addiction received the treatment they need.
+The United States is in the middle of an addiction epidemic: more people died from a drug overdose than from car accidents in 2017, 2,3 and nearly 88,000 people die from alcohol-related causes each year.4 Only about 17% of those diagnosed with addiction received the treatment they need.5

-One study found that when looking to just get assessed for treatment, less than 1/3 of participants got an appointment within 24 hours, 40% of patients waited for treatment between 3–7 days, and 12% waited more than a week.
-(1)
+One study found that when looking to just get assessed for treatment, less than 1/3 of participants got an appointment within 24 hours, 40% of patients waited for treatment between 3–7 days, and 12% waited more than a week.6

-Just 2% of all providers are trained to provide MAT (medication-assisted treatment).
-(3)
+Just 2% of all providers are trained to provide medications for addiction treatment.8

 Opioids are a class of drugs that include the illicit drug heroin as well as the licit prescription pain relievers oxycodone, hydrocodone, codeine, morphine, fentanyl, and others.
 Opioid pain relievers are generally safe when taken for a short time and as prescribed by a doctor, but they can be misused.

-- The United States makes up around 4% of the world population, yet uses over 80% of the global supply of opioids.
-(4)
+- The United States makes up around 4% of the world population, yet uses over 80% of the global supply of opioids.15

 The Treatment Gap for Alcohol Addiction

-- An estimated 88,000 people (approximately 62,000 men and 26,000 women) die from alcohol-related causes annually, making alcohol the 4th leading preventable cause of death in the United States.
-(3)
+- An estimated 88,000 people (approximately 62,000 men and 26,000 women) die from alcohol-related causes annually, making alcohol the third leading preventable cause of death in the United States.17

-- Globally, alcohol misuse is the 5th leading risk factor for premature death and disability; among people between the ages of 15 and 49, it is the first.18
+- Globally, alcohol misuse is the fifth leading risk factor for premature death and disability; among people between the ages of 15 and 49, it is the first.18